-A. Purpose.
 To provide a compact commercial center having a mix of commercial, governmental, cultural and mixed use buildings that are consistent with the purpose of a designated Village Center District, and a neighborhood development area as both are defined by the State of Vermont.
 The Village Center shall be the core for an ongoing revitalization that will improve the community's vitality and livability and the goal of having a Center that accommodates growth.
-Due to the historic nature of the residential neighborhoods surrounding the Five Corners area the design and layout of any new developments or infill projects shall acknowledge the importance of the existing streetscape and enhance the area through an architectural design and site layout that enhances pedestrian connectivity to adjacent properties.
-It is the intent of this district to allow as new structures only those structures which are designed and constructed to enhance the streetscape and add value aesthetically, economically and socially to the Village Center.
+Due to the historic nature of the residential neighborhoods surrounding the Five Corners area, the design and layout of any new developments or infill projects shall acknowledge the importance of the existing streetscape and enhance the area through an architectural design and site layout that enhances pedestrian connectivity to adjacent properties.

 - 1. The minimum lot size shall be five thousand (5,000) square feet.
 The Village Center District shall not have a maximum allowable density.
 The maximum number of dwelling units shall be determined by the ability to meet the standards of the Land Development Code including, but not limited to, parking, setbacks, lot coverage and building height. - 2.
-The maximum total lot coverage shall be determined by the Commission Development Review Board as part of Site Plan Review. - C. Setback Requirements.
+The maximum total lot coverage shall be determined by the Development Review Board as part of Site Plan Review.

 No requirements for commercial or mixed use buildings.
 For single family buildings the front yard setback shall be established by the average setback of the principal structures on the two adjacent lots (or the closest two lots on the same side of the same street) and the minimum setback requirement for the underlying zoning district.
 The principal structure shall have a setback between the established maximum and minimum setback as described above.
 Semi-attached accessory structures (such as a deck) shall be allowed if there is sufficient space between the principal structure and the minimum setback.
 Porches that are integrated into the principal structure shall be considered part of the principal structure.
 If a principal structure is not parallel to the front lot line the setback will be determined by the average setback at the two corners of the structure closest to the front lot line.
-The Planning Commission Development Review Board may waive this requirement if the following conditions are met: - 1.
-The proposed setback does not negatively impact the character of the neighborhood; and - 2.
-The proposed setback would be in keeping with the setbacks and character of anticipated future development of the area. - D. Permitted and Conditional Uses.
-Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code. - E. Design Review and Historic Preservation.
-Because of the important role the Village Center plays in the regional economy and the unique historic qualities of some of the existing buildings, the Commission Development Review Board is hereby authorized to undertake a special review, as part of its site plan review.
-Design review is required by the Planning Commission Development Review Board for any proposed construction, reconstruction, demolition or exterior alteration (including a change of color) of any building in the district with the exception of sign permits, which are approved administratively.
+The Development Review Board may waive this requirement if the following conditions are met:

+- 1. The proposed setback does not negatively impact the character of the neighborhood; and - 2.
+The proposed setback would be in keeping with the setbacks and character of anticipated future development of the area.

+Permitted and Conditional uses are as indicated on the Use Chart in Section 622 of this Code.

+E. Design Review and Historic Preservation

+Because of the important role the Village Center plays in the regional economy and the unique historic qualities of some of the existing buildings, the Development Review Board is hereby authorized to undertake a special review, as part of its site plan review.
+Design review is required by the Planning Development Review Board for any proposed construction, reconstruction, demolition or exterior alteration (including a change of color) of any building in the district with the exception of sign permits, which are approved administratively.
 Activities involving buildings listed or eligible for the state or national registers of historic places must meet additional standards as described below.
 All reviews shall be conducted at a public meeting.